mnot/I-D/http-encryption-encoding/draft.md

 to a GET request, or in a PUT request.

-Using this content coding in a PATCH or POST request is less likely to be useful, since the server needs to process the reuqest body to perform the method.
+Using this content coding in a PATCH or POST request is less likely to be useful, since the server needs to process the request body to perform the method.
 Likewise, using this content-coding in an unsuccessful response to a GET request is likely to be counterproductive.